Master of Applied Science in Global Health Planning and Management

 - Led by renowned experts who are shaping the field through research and application

 - Online delivery gives flexibility and accessibility to students around the world

 - Competitive price point for tuition

-GLOBAL HEALTH PLANNING AND MANAGEMENT
+What is GLOBAL HEALTH PLANNING AND MANAGEMENT?

 The use of specialized frameworks, tools, and strategies help global health leaders to plan, implement, and evaluate changes in health systems in low- and middle-income countries (LMIC).
 With the Master’s in Global Health Planning and Management, the goal of improving health care for impoverished and underserved communities across the world comes into sharper focus.

 Understandings of health systems quality management, collective community health goal organization, policy adoption, and other field-specialized subjects help LMIC healthcare leaders make more informed decisions for the communities they serve.

 Early to mid-career professionals can build on their current knowledge with specialized skills, necessary in fulfilling critical leadership roles within global health advocacy and practice.

 Interested in Global Health careers and what you can do with this degree?
 Check out the careers page.